A More Intentional Way to Experience a Napa Valley Wedding

 They should feel like you.

-In Napa Valley, fine art should mean something else.
+In Napa Valley, it should mean something else.

 Not constant instruction.